Leica SL vs Panasonic GH5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the SL and the GH5 are recent models that feature in their makers' current product line-up.
+Both the SL and the GH5 are recent models that are part of the current product line-up.
 The GH5 replaced the earlier Panasonic GH4, while the SL does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 Review summary: Leica SL vs Panasonic GH5

 So what is the bottom line?
 Which of the two cameras – the Leica SL or the Panasonic GH5 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica SL (Typ 601):